Skip to main content

 Signature verification

 Every webhook request includes an X-Yativo-Signature header and an X-Yativo-Timestamp header.
 The event type is also in the X-Yativo-Event header and the unique delivery ID in X-Yativo-Delivery-Id.
 Verify signature and timestamp before processing the event.
-The signature is computed over the entire JSON envelope (the object with id, type, created_at, and data).
+The signature is computed over the raw request body (the exact JSON bytes received), prefixed with the timestamp.

 const crypto = require('crypto');